Goroke P-12 College

-Goroke P-12 College is a public school in Goroke, Victoria, Australia.
+Goroke P–12 College is a public school in Goroke, Victoria, Australia.

 History

 Goroke School was opened on 28 September 1885.
 The school first had a class of 10 boys and 10 girls.
 The original building was leased and of weather board construction with a shingle roof.
 The citizens of Goroke and district did not gain the present school complex with an unusual exertion of determination.
 So befitting the pioneering spirit that opened up the land for settlement.

 It began in 1881, nine years after the passing of the Education Act of 1872, when citizens of Pleasant Banks asked the Department to look favorably upon their request for a school.
 The request was granted four years later.
-Today, more than one hundred years later, during Victoria's Bi-centennial Year Celebration we can look back with satisfaction on a job well done.
+Today, more than one hundred years later, during Victoria's Bicentennial Year Celebration we can look back with satisfaction on a job well done.